 The PS5 is still a fairly new console, so there are still plenty more games on their way.
 You can play the best PS4 games on PS5, thanks to the system's comprehensive backwards compatibility.
 Whether you want to bring your classic favorites to the new console or feel like delving into the past, you'll have the ability to do so with the PS5.
 Running out of storage?
 Using its internal expansion port, we upgraded our PS5 SSD, and the results were surprising.

 Read on to learn about the best PS5 games, and determine which titles are the best for you.
+And if you want to see what our favorite games of the year are, check out our list of the best games of 2021.

 What are the best PS5 games?